The 7 Best Substitutes for Nutmeg

 Are you cooking a recipe and find that you've run out of that all-important spice, nutmeg?
 Don't fret.
 Save yourself a trip to the store, and don't let a lack of nutmeg keep you from completing that special recipe.
 There are seven perfectly adequate spices that you can swap out for nutmeg in a pinch—but one stands out above the rest.
 Read on to learn the best substitute for nutmeg as well as six other spices that will also work.

-Best Bet: Mace
+The Best Bet is Mace

 This is the closest and best substitute for nutmeg.
 Mace is actually the outer membrane that surrounds nutmeg before it's harvested, so it shares a lot of the same flavors.
 Replace the nutmeg in your recipe with an equal amount of mace.
 But, if your pantry lacks this special spice, there are six other substitutes that will do the trick.